Skip to main content

 National Mental Health Week

-When May, 1-7, 2023
+When May, 5-11, 2025

-The past two years have been incredibly challenging for mental health and wellness, and many of us have struggled with uncomfortable emotions in response to a period of uncertainty, fear, and isolation.
+The last few years have been incredibly challenging for mental health and wellness, and many of us have struggled with uncomfortable emotions in response to a period of uncertainty, fear, and isolation.
 But just because our emotions are uncomfortable, that doesn’t mean we should go uncomfortably numb.
 When we put our feelings into words, the heavy, painful ones feel lighter.
 And according to brain science, we actually feel better.

-May 1–7 is the Canadian Mental Health Association (CMHA)’s Mental Health Week.
+May 5–11 is the Canadian Mental Health Association (CMHA)’s Mental Health Week.

 For further mental health resources, review: